svenstaro/miniserve/README.md

           Example:
           --header "Header1:Value1" --header "Header2:Value2"
-          (If a header is already set or previously inserted, it will not be overwritten)
+          (If a header is already set or previously inserted, it will not be overwritten.)

           [env: MINISERVE_HEADER=]